ASIREM16/Text-Pairs-Relation-Classification/README.md

 # Deep Learning for Text Pairs Relation Classification

-This project is used by my bachelor graduation project, and it is also a study of TensorFlow, Deep Learning(CNN, RNN, LSTM, etc.).
+This repository is my bachelor graduation project, and it is also a study of TensorFlow, Deep Learning(CNN, RNN, LSTM, etc.).

 The main objective of the project is to determine whether the two sentences are similar in sentence meaning (binary classification problems) by the two given sentences based on Neural Networks (Fasttext, CNN, LSTM, etc.).